-Of the hundreds of hiking boots on the market, only a handful are still made in America.
+Of all the hiking boots on the market, only a handful are still made in America.
 After comparing the top models, we recommend the Danner Mountain Light as our favorite hiking boots made in the USA.

 When premium quality is at the top of your list, you can’t beat the quality craftsmanship of American-made boots.